tsmodels/tsmethods/README.md

 # tsmethods
-Foundation packages with general methods/classes used by other ts packages as well as plotting for prediction and distribution classes conforming to the current probabilistic framework.
+Foundation packages with general methods/classes used by other **tsmodels** packages as well as plotting for prediction and distribution classes conforming to the current probabilistic framework.
 Also includes functions for ensembling using a copula methodology.

+## Installation

+For installation instructions and vignettes for **tsmodels** packages, see https://tsmodels.github.io/.